tinko26/ao/docs/api/src/ao_sys/ao_are.h.md

 ## `ao_are_clear`

-Clear an auto-reset event, i.e. set its state to `false`.
-This function can be called from both task and interrupt context.

 ```c
 void ao_are_clear(ao_are_t * x);
 ```

+Clears an auto-reset event, i.e. set its state to `false`.
+This function can be called from both task and interrupt context.

 ## `ao_are_set`

-Set an auto-reset event, i.e. set its state to `true`.
-Eventually, this wakes up the first waiting task.
-This function can be called from both task and interrupt context.

 ```c
 void ao_are_set(ao_are_t * x);
 ```

+Sets an auto-reset event, i.e. set its state to `true`.
+Eventually, this wakes up the first waiting task.
+This function can be called from both task and interrupt context.

 ## `ao_are_wait`
 ## `ao_are_wait_from`

-Wait for an auto-reset event with a timeout and optional beginning.

 ```c
 bool ao_are_wait(     ao_are_t * x, ao_time_t timeout);
 bool ao_are_wait_from(ao_are_t * x, ao_time_t timeout, ao_time_t beginning);
 ```

+Waits for an auto-reset event in a blocking fashion with a timeout and optional beginning.

 ## `ao_are_wait_forever`

-Wait for an auto-reset event indefinitely.

 ```c
 bool ao_are_wait_forever(ao_are_t * x);
 ```

+Waits for an auto-reset event indefinitely in a blocking fashion.

 ## `ao_are_wait_try`

-Wait for an auto-reset event in a non-blocking fashion.

 ```c
 bool ao_are_wait_try(ao_are_t * x);
 ```

+Waits for an auto-reset event in a non-blocking fashion.

 ## `ao_are_wait_begin`
 ## `ao_are_wait_end`

-Begin or end the waiting for an auto-reset event, respectively.

 ```c
 void ao_are_wait_begin(ao_are_wait_t * x);
 void ao_are_wait_end(  ao_are_wait_t * x);
 ```

+Begins or ends the waiting for an auto-reset event, respectively.